MarcinPrzygoda/git-tips/docs/commands/GIT-COMMIT.md

 ## 📌 No commit message

 When Git is not provided a commit message, it will **abort the commit**.
-Using the "-m" option with empty quotes has the same result as exiting a text editor without providing a message.
+Using the `-m` option with empty quotes has the same result as exiting a text editor without providing a message.

 ## 📌 Atomic commit